St. John's Reformed Church

 Pastor Dave also served as Summer Youth Director at St. John’s UCC in Boalsburg before beginning seminary studies at Gordon-Conwell in 1981.
 While a student, he served as Summer Chaplain at Hartman Center in Milroy for two summers.
 He also worked as a farmhand during the school year.
 Dave earned his Master of Divinity degree in 1985 and his Doctor of Ministry Degree in Advancing the Church, also at Gordon-Conwell Theological Seminary, in 2007.
 His doctoral thesis on Motivating Church Health with Theology, and his book, A Church After God’s Own Heart: A Biblical Understanding of Church Health have been utilized in workshops and leadership retreats.

 Pastor Dave was ordained at Faith UCC in State College in 1985 and served Christ Church of Beaver Springs from 1985-2008.
 He received ordination standing with the CCCC in 2002.
 He served High Street Community Church in Conneaut Lake from 2008-2011.
 Dave began his ministry at St. John’s Reformed Church in Loysburg on August 12, 2012 and is delighted to at last be serving a CCCC congregation.
-He also serves as Regional Representative for the Allegheny Fellowship of the CCCC.
+He also serves as Area Pastor for the Allegheny Fellowship of the CCCC.

 Beverly Smith, Treasurer, Song Leader